tszoldra/tszoldra.github.io/_pages/about.md

 ---

 I am a PhD student at the Jagiellonian University in Kraków interested in different aspects of many-body quantum physics and machine learning.
-See the list of my <a href="/publications">publications</a>, code and data <a href="/repositories">repositories</a>, or have a look at my <a href="/cv">CV</a>.
+See the list of my <a href="/publications">publications</a>, <a href="/repositories">code and data repositories</a>, or have a look at my <a href="/cv">CV</a>.